betloreilly/opensearch/opensearch_workshop_final.md

 **When you search:** The query hits all shards at once, each searches its portion, then results get merged.
 Your query is only as fast as the slowest shard.

-**If a server crashes:** Replicas on other servers get promoted to primaries.
+**If a node crashes:** Replicas on other nodes get promoted to primaries.
 Zero downtime.

 ### Finding the Right Balance

 More shards doesn't mean faster.
 With 10 million products: 1 shard takes 800ms, 3 shards take 300ms (parallel search wins), but 100 shards take 900ms (overhead kills you).
-Sweet spot: **3-10 shards, 10-50 GB each**.
+As a starting point, aim for shard sizes between 10–50 GB per shard (10–30 GB for low‑latency search, 30–50 GB for write‑heavy logs), and a total shard count in the low single digits per index.
+Always validate with performance testing.

 **Common mistakes:**
 - **Too many:** 50 shards for 5 GB wastes resources